Deficient number

 In number theory, a deficient number or defective number is a positive integer n for which the sum of divisors of n is less than 2n.
 Equivalently, it is a number for which the sum of proper divisors (or aliquot sum) is less than n.
 For example, the proper divisors of 8 are 1, 2, and 4, and their sum is less than 8, so 8 is deficient.

-Denoting by σ(n) the sum of divisors, the value 2n − σ(n) is called the number's deficiency.
-In terms of the aliquot sum s(n), the deficiency is n − s(n).